bactopia/bactopia/docs/usage-basic.md

     -resume                 Nextflow will attempt to resume a previous run.
 Please notice it is only a single '-'

+    --cleanup_workdir       After Bactopia is successfully executed, the work firectory will be deleted.
+                                Warning: by doing this you lose the ability to resume workflows.

 Useful Parameters:
+    --skip_logs             Logs for each process per sample will not be kept.

     --available_datasets    Print a list of available datasets found based on location given by "--datasets"